-From COP26 to COP27: 4 climate laws passed in the last year
+From COP26 to COP27: A review of climate legislation in 2022

-Co-authored by the CPA Headquarters and policy experts at the Grantham Research Institute at the London School of Economics (GRI LSE)
+Co-authored by the CPA Headquarters and policy experts at the Grantham Research Institute at the London School of Economics (GRI LSE).
+This article was first published in advance of the COP27 climate summit in November 2022, under the title 'From COP26 to COP27: 4 climate laws passed in the last year.

 In November 2021, with the world falling behind in the race to limit global temperature increases to 1.5 °C, the Glasgow Climate Pact agreed at COP26 stressed ‘the urgency of enhancing ambition and action’ during a ‘critical decade’ of the climate crisis.
 The Pact called on countries to accelerate climate action by revisiting and strengthening targets in their national climate action plans by the end of 2022.